hata6502/kohsei-san/DISCLAIMER.md

 -----

-The following software may be included in this product: @xtuc/long, ejs, indefinite-observable, spdx-correct, validate-npm-package-license.
-A copy of the source code may be downloaded from https://github.com/dcodeIO/long.js.git (@xtuc/long), git://github.com/mde/ejs.git (ejs), git@github.com:material-motion/indefinite-observable-js.git (indefinite-observable), https://github.com/jslicense/spdx-correct.js.git (spdx-correct), https://github.com/kemitchell/validate-npm-package-license.js.git (validate-npm-package-license).
+The following software may be included in this product: @xtuc/long, ejs, spdx-correct, validate-npm-package-license.
+A copy of the source code may be downloaded from https://github.com/dcodeIO/long.js.git (@xtuc/long), git://github.com/mde/ejs.git (ejs), https://github.com/jslicense/spdx-correct.js.git (spdx-correct), https://github.com/kemitchell/validate-npm-package-license.js.git (validate-npm-package-license).
 This software contains the following license and notice below:

 Apache License
                            Version 2.0, January 2004